 Reading is one of many passions Victoria has.
 She is always one of the first people her friends ask when in need of a good book!

-This is a review on the third novel in the "All Souls Trilogy" by Deborah Harkness if you have not read the first book, "A Discovery of Witches" or the second "Shadow of Night" please click on the titles listed to be taken to my previous reviews on each novel.
+This is a review of the third novel in the "All Souls Trilogy" by Deborah Harkness.
+If you have not read the first book, "A Discovery of Witches," or the second, "Shadow of Night," please click on the titles listed to be taken to my previous reviews on each novel.

 It is not the strongest of the species that survives, nor the most intelligent that survives.
 Its the one that is most adaptable to change.